 (e) Nothing in this section shall preclude prosecution under Section 459 or any other provision of law.

-Defendants convicted of aggravated trespass may also have a restraining order taken out against them for up to three years.
+If you are convicted of aggravated trespass, the court may issue a restraining order against you for up to three years.
 When determining how long the restraining order should last, the court will consider:

 - the seriousness of the case;

-- the safety of the victim and his or her immediate family.3
+- the safety of the victim and their immediate family.3

 Legal References